Doctor of Philosophy (PhD)

 University Scholarships are available for outstanding candidates.
 Some funding may be available for tutoring/research assistantships.
 A limited number of Departmental Scholarships are also available, and currently cover annual tuition fees at the domestic rate.

-All departments in the School of Business and Economics provide PhD students with: office space equipped with ergometrically compliant furnishings and equipment (e.g. desks, chairs, computers); access to printing, internet, photocopying etc.; formal supervision at intervals negotiated with supervisors.
+All departments in the School of Business and Economics provide PhD students with office space equipped with ergometrically compliant furnishings and equipment (e.g. desks, chairs, computers), and formal supervision at intervals negotiated with supervisors.
+Printing, internet, and photocopying facilities are available for a fee.
+Please visit http://www.its.canterbury.ac.nz/service-catalogue/charges/ for Internet and Print and Copy charges..
 More specialised support would be considered by the HoD and potential supervisors at the time of registration.
 Other financial support (e.g. for research, attendance at a doctoral colloquium, etc.) is available on a contestable basis through the College Research Committee.

 Dr Sarah Wright

 University of Canterbury